WICG/indexed-db-observers/EXPLAINER.md

 options: {
   transaction:  false,  // Includes a readonly transaction in the observer callback.
   onlyExternal: false,  // Only listen for changes from other database connections.
-  storeOptions: null    // An optional map of object store name to IDBObserverDataStoreOptions objects.
+  storeOptions: null    // An optional Map<String, IDBObserverDataStoreOptions>.
 }

-// Example default 'IDBObserverDataStoreOptions' object:
+// Example default 'storeOptions' map:
 storeOptions: {
-  'objectStoreName1': {
+  'objectStoreName1': => {
     value: false,      // Includes the 'value' of each change in the change array.
     noRecords: false,  // Exclude the records for this object store.
     ranges: null       // Specifies ranges to listen to in the object store.
   },
-  'objectStoreName2': {
+  'objectStoreName2' => {
     // etc
   }
 }